-Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who have been discriminated because of their pregnancy.
+Houston employment lawyers Kalandra N. Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who have been discriminated against because of their pregnancy.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated because of your pregnancy you need an attorney that understands your situation and that will fight for you.

 Pregnancy discrimination can take form in a variety of different manners.
 As such, there are a variety of laws that protect a woman during these times.
 This should be a joyous time.
 Not one where you should have to worry about your job.

-Under the Pregnancy Discrimination Act of 1978, it is prohibited to discriminate against an employee because they are pregnant or have any related conditions to the pregnancy.
+Under the Pregnancy Discrimination Act of 1978, it is prohibited to discriminate against an employee because they are pregnant or have any conditions related to the pregnancy.
 Significantly, an employer is required to give the same leave, benefits, and conditions of employment to pregnant employees that they provide for everyone else.

 Examples of Pregnancy discrimination in employment include:

-- Refusal to hire a women because she is pregnant despite being able to perform the major functions of the job,
+- Refusal to hire a women because she is pregnant despite being able to perform the major functions of the job;

-- Firing or laying off a women based on her pregnancy,
+- Firing or laying off a women based on her pregnancy;

 - An employer refusing to train a pregnant employee.